11 brilliant home highlight kits to create naturally sunkissed tones at home

 Works best with: Highlights, balayage or ombré

-You can also use a comb applicator or paddle brush to create a balayage effect by applying the coloring product to the tool and then combing or brushing through your locks.
+You can also use a comb applicator or paddle brush to create a balayage effect by applying the colouring product directly onto the tool and then combing or brushing it through your hands.

 How to use home highlight kits with a cap & hook